 Table of Contents

 Jain’s practice and doctrine may seem extreme to Western minds, but there’s a reason behind all of their principles.
-As there are more than five million Jains living on the planet today, Jainism should not be overlooked by anyone interested in creeds and beliefs around the world.
 Let’s find out more about one of the oldest and more fascinating religions of the East.

 Origins of Jainism